Laxmipur, Jhapa

-Laxmipur is small town in Jhapa District of Province No. 1 in Nepal.
+Laxmipur is a small town in Jhapa District of Province No. 1 in Nepal.
 It covers about 3.16 km² (1.22 mi²) area and distance of 7.08 km (4.40 mi).
 It is situated in Kankai Municipality between Biring khola to the west and Ghagra khola to the east.
-People here mostly do shopkeeping and farming as their occupation.
-The nearest market from here is bibhare bazar, which is only open in Thursday.
-Holy basil, Pathibhara, Himal are the nearest school and education center from here.
+The main occupations of the residents are shopkeeping and farming.
+The nearest market is Bibhare bazar, which is only open on Thursdays.
+Holy basil, Pathibhara, Himal are the nearest school and education center.